BLUE HORIZON, BOOK 3

 Once finished with the cleanup, he would have to inspect the landing gear extenders to make sure he’d caused no damage getting the old gasket out before beginning to install the new one.
 Once the new boot was finally in place, he would have to refill the area with fresh spadraulic fluid, a task he was sure would be just as unappealing.

 Tanis stepped off the lift onto the recreation deck and glanced over at the wall-sized vidscreen that was currently tuned to an all-music channel.
 He recognized the band members of The Jettisons playing their instruments in what appeared to be an isolated canyon in some remote area of Earth.
-He didn’t recognize the lyrics of the song they sang, but he nodded in time with the music as he walked across the room to the galley.
+He didn’t recognize the lyrics of the song, but he nodded in time with the music as he walked across the room to the galley.

 “Hey, Tanis,” Samantha said when he sat down at the counter.
 She was cutting vegetables into a clear broth in a pan on the stove and she was wearing Max’s old apron; it had the cartoon figure of a canine on it, with its tongue sticking out the side of his mouth while holding a fork in one hand and a knife in the other.

-“Hi, Luv,” Taro said when she came out of the large, walk-in freezer with several packages of previously prepared meat.
+“Hi, Luv,” Taro said when she came out of the walk-in freezer with several packages of previously prepared meat.
 “The meals won’t be ready for another hour yet.”

 “Hello, ladies,” Tanis replied with a smile.
 “I am getting hungry, but I can wait.
 I’m more concerned about our ship full of patients.
 They’re the ones who need to eat.”
 He looked back at the vidscreen and asked, “Where’s Merlin?”

-“He’s on bridge duty,” Taro answered as she started to work on portioning out the frozen meat.
+“Bridge duty,” Taro answered as she started to work on portioning out the frozen meat.

 “Mind if I change over to the news?”